Carbonara alla vignarola

 Spring onions

 Spring onions are ideal for this dish.
 They have a wonderfully delicate flavor and, of course, are de rigueur for making a proper vignarola.
-Where I live, I can find them (sometimes) at better supermarkets or else in those catering to a Latino clientele.
+In my area, I can find them (sometimes) at better supermarkets or else in those catering to a Latino clientele.
 Shallots or white onion make acceptable substitutes.
 And if all else fails then half of a good old fashioned yellow onion will do the trick.

 Pasta

-The carbonara alla vignarola I had in Rome was made with rigatoni, which is a classic choice for carbonara.
-It paris quite well with this rather chunky sauce.
+The carbonara alla vignarola I had in Rome was made with rigatoni, which is a classic choice for standard carbonara.
+It pairs quite well with this rather chunky sauce.
 You could use another short pasta like pennoni (large penne) in its place, or even paccheri—more Neapolitan than Roman but it would work nicely here.
-Personally, I’d avoid long pastas like spaghetti or linguine for a chunky sauce like this one, although fettuccine would work fine.
+Personally, I’d avoid long pastas like spaghetti or linguine for a chunky sauce like this one, although a ribbon pasta like fettuccine would work fine.

 Variations

-Personally I think it’s a good move not to include it, but I’ve seen recipes for carbonara alla vignarola that use the entire classic vignarola recipe here, including the lettuce.
+Personally I think it’s a good move not to include it, but I’ve seen recipes for carbonara alla vignarola that use the entire classic vignarola recipe, including the lettuce.
 I would also think that some asparagus, cut into short lengths, could be a rather nice addition.

-La cucina italiana has a vegetarian version of this dish which omits the guanciale and combines peas, fava beans and, to my suprise at least, baby zucchini.
+La cucina italiana has a vegetarian version of this dish which omits the guanciale and combines peas, fava beans and, to my surprise at least, baby zucchini.

 Making carbonara alla vignarola ahead